ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: Why do they call it hyper text?
+> Question: How many developers does it take to screw in a lightbulb?
 >
-> A: Too much JAVA.
+> Answer: None.
+It’s a hardware problem.

 > — ahmadreza-log